- This event has passed.

 Recovering the Art of Eustasio Rosales

-This is the final performance of Crossing Borders Music’s six-concert series “Choosing Life and Freedom.”
+This is the final performance of Crossing Borders Music’s 2019-2020 six-concert series “Choosing Life and Freedom.”
+Its initial May performance date was canceled because of the pandemic.

 This program is partially supported by a grant from the Paul M. Angell Family Foundation.